 This week, I reviewed the sites in alphabetical order (A to Z).

 I’ve shared some secrets in these posts before, and so far, you’ve honored my trust.
 So, I’m pretty confident I can unload another secret on you.
-Are you read?
+Are you ready?
 I like harems.
 I know, right?
 It’s so unexpected!
 Of course, I don’t like all harems.
 The harem’s focal point can’t be a blithering idiot or jerk; the harem can’t just fawn all over the center of attention — they have to have interesting personalities and dreams themselves!
 Well, this post by Merlin on Merlin’s Musings ranks among the best list of harems that I’ve come across.
-I haven’t seen numbers 1 and 2 in the list (I know — I’m embarrassed for me, too!), but numbers 3, 4, and 5 compete for my favorite depending on my mood and which show I watched most recently.
+I haven’t seen numbers 1 and 2 in the list (yeah, I’m embarrassed for me, too!), but numbers 3, 4, and 5 compete for my favorite depending on my mood and which show I watched most recently.
 Right now, it’s #3.
 Did the article capture your favorites?

 You didn’t think you’d get through this Other Posts to Crow About without another amazing post about Attack on Titan, did you?
-With everything that series still manages to achieve after 55+ episodes, I’m still thanking my lucky stars that I’m alive to see it.
+With what that series manages to achieve after 55+ episodes, I’m still thanking my lucky stars that I’m alive to see it.
 And no, that’s not hyperbole.
 This week, The Gaijin from Trust the Gaijin puts the spotlight on a character I don’t often see discussed: Commander Erwin Smith, leader of the Scout Regiment.
-The series has been so packed with characters and revelations that honestly, I’d lost sight of just how amazing this character was.
+The series has been so packed with characters and revelations that honestly, I’d lost sight of just how great this character was.
 I came away from this article with a greater appreciation for what he achieved — and the cost of that achievement.
 Don’t let this opportunity to remember greatness pass you by!